Xilinx/foc-motor-ctrl/docs/src/sw_arch.md

 The attributes are similar to the other channels from the FOC driver.

-For detailed information on other device attributes, consult the hardware
+For detailed information on other device attributes, consult the [hardware documentation](./hw_description.md).

 For more details of IIO subsystem, refer to
 [Analog Devices Wiki](https://wiki.analog.com/software/linux/docs/iio/iio).